DanielRyanJohnston/PrimeroSueno/README.md

 # PrimeroSueno

-Wearable Project for Primero Sueño opera premiered at The Met Cloisters Jan 2025 Developed by Daniel Ryan Johnston and by Kari Love as part of a Vision Into Art Fellowship
+Wearable Projector for Primero Sueño opera premiered at The Met Cloisters Jan 2025 Developed by Daniel Ryan Johnston and by Kari Love as part of a Vision Into Art Impact Fellowship

 This project combines a Pico Projector with Raspberry Pi Zero W 2 and a first surface mirror